carlotta94c/accelerate-ai-agents-development-with-gh-models-and-ai-toolkit/docs/en/03_Model_Augmentation.md

 - Stick to the scenario above.
 If something falls outside social media content creation, respond to the user politely with your scope limits.
 ```

+!!! note
+    The model preference panel also includes some model parameters you can adjust to further refine the model's behavior, such as the max length of the response - **Max Response Tokens** - and the degree of randomness in the output - **Temperature** and **Top P**.
+For this exercise, you can leave them to their default values.

 ![System Prompt](../img/system_prompt.png)

 Note that this message includes:

 - A clear definition of the assistant's **role and responsibilities** ("You are an AI assistant that supports a social media management team...")
 - Specific instructions on **how to interact with users** and what to focus on (e.g., "Engage with the users in natural conversation...")
 - Guidelines on **tone and style** to ensure consistent and appropriate responses (e.g., "Warm and welcoming, like a helpful colleague...")